hubmapconsortium/ingest-validation-tools/docs/scrnaseq/index.md

 <a name="sc_isolation_quality_metric"></a>
 ##### [`sc_isolation_quality_metric`](#sc_isolation_quality_metric)
 A quality metric by visual inspection prior to cell lysis or defined by known parameters such as wells with several cells or no cells.
 This can be captured at a high level.
+"OK" or "not OK", or with more specificity such as "debris", "clump", "low clump".

 | constraint | value |
 | --- | --- |